 I have extensive experience of research and policy engagement.
 I wrote for the Conversation regarding issues related to equality, diversity and inclusion in Police Scotland.
 My research report ‘Steering from the centre’ formed part of the Scottish Parliamentary scrutiny on police governance.
 I have written several research summaries and briefings for the Scottish Institute for Policing Research and submitted evidence to the Scottish Parliament’s Justice Committee.
 I have also engaged with the Economist, Financial Times and the Herald Scotland.

-I am currently contributing as a participant researcher on a study focusing on digitial deviance and compliance in video games led by Dr Alistair Henry (University of Edinburgh) and Dr Shane Horgan (Edinburgh Napier University) and funded by the Scottish Centre for Crime and Justice Research (SCCJR).
+I am currently developing a research proposal to examine police governance and climate change.
+I am also contributing as a participant researcher on a study focusing on digitial deviance and compliance in video games led by Dr Alistair Henry (University of Edinburgh) and Dr Shane Horgan (Edinburgh Napier University) and funded by the Scottish Centre for Crime and Justice Research (SCCJR).